 5 – Not Downsizing Your Team

 Talking about the team, another thing Agile rookies tend to underestimate is the size of it.
-Agile applications function best with smaller teams (usually up to 10 people).
+Agile applications function best with smaller groups (usually up to 10 people).

-While this may seem as an insignificant detail, the reality is that larger teams simply cannot work together as organically as the smaller ones.
-Therefore you should really think whether keeping the old team structure is worth the loss of productivity you may have to face.
+While this may seem like an insignificant detail, the reality is that larger teams simply cannot work together as organically as the smaller ones.
+Therefore you should think about whether keeping the old team structure is worth the loss of productivity you may have to face.

 6 – Not Holding the Meetings

-Most of Agile applications come with a specific set of meetings to be held on a regular basis.
-And wile some may seem excessive to you at first, it is really important to keep having them.
-As only after finishing several iterations or even a whole project you will truly understand their value.
+Most of the Agile applications come with a specific set of meetings to be held regularly.
+And while some may seem excessive to you at first, it is essential to keep having them.
+As only after finishing several iterations or even a whole project, you will truly understand their value.

 7 – Not Getting Excited

-Lastly, Agile transformation will take a lot of effort from you and your team.
-And while you are driving the change and are excited for it, the teams’ perspective could be different.
+Lastly, Agile transformation will take a lot of energy from you and your team.
+And while you are driving the change and are excited about it, the teams’ perspective could be different.

-So before you set out to do anything, sell the idea and benefits of Agile to those that will have to apply it.
-Make sure they are on board and you will be halfway to success already!
+Before doing anything, sell the idea and benefits of Agile to those that will have to apply it.
+Make sure they are on board, and you will be halfway to success already!